Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 Its typed, forgiving and easy to learn.

+I even think well written TypeScript is aesthetically pleasing to look at.

 I love TypeScript.

-TypeScript is my favourite dumpster fire.
+It's my favourite dumpster fire.

 ## Surprise